-“I had to choose between continuing the show and not being well,” Kristy told the Los Angeles Times in 1995 when she returned for the Empty Nest series finale.
+“I had to choose between continuing the show and not being well,” Kristy said in 1995 when she returned for the Empty Nest series finale.
 “It was the hardest decision I have ever made.”
 (At the time, Kristy said she had a chemical imbalance akin to manic-depressive illness.
 Biography later said she was living with bipolar disorder.)

 In 2001, Kristy officially announced she was done acting.
 “A lot of people have wondered what I’ve been up to,” she said in a statement.
 “I retired from my career after 24 years.
 My feeling was that it was time to play my biggest part — myself!
 I must say that it has been the best thing that ever happened to me.
 So many fans are disappointed that I’m not currently acting; however, some may not realize that the process I’m in at this time is necessary and vital for my personal happiness and well-being.”

-The now-55-year-old did re-enter the public spotlight in 2012, however, to reveal her two-decade relationship with partner Martie Allen — in hopes of inspiring others who were still feeling ostracized for their sexuality.
-She “is very sad about kids being bullied,” her publicist Jeff Ballard told People.
+She did re-enter the public spotlight in 2012, however, to reveal her two-decade relationship with partner Martie Allen — in hopes of inspiring others who were still feeling ostracized for their sexuality.
+She “is very sad about kids being bullied,” her publicist Jeff Ballard said.
 “She hopes that coming out can help kids who need support.
 She would like to help others who feel different.”